Streamline your supply chain operations with Lowry Solutions. Catch live demos, meet us at Modex 2024!

 The system is implemented with RFID-enabled mobile computers running an application developed specifically for the process.
 This allows the screen design to account for different requirements for different needs.

-RFID tags are placed on every asset that needs to be tracked, and the software system maintains the department and physical location of each asset.
+RFID tags are placed on every asset that needs to be tracked, using appropriate types of RFID (such as passive, active, or semi-passive) based on operational requirements.
+The software system maintains the department and physical location of each asset.
 The asset inquiry function enables the operator to scan an asset and immediately identify its inspection status to let the operator know if the asset has been recently inspected, or is due for an inspection.
 The asset inquiry will notify the operator by means of a change in screen color according to the current status of the item’s inspection, and it will update a last-touched date on the asset record.

 The inspection function is used when it is time to do a physical inspection and/or calibration.
 The current condition of the asset is graded as excellent, good, fair, poor, or retired, and the last physical audit/calibration date is updated on the record.
 The department and location can also be updated during the inspection process.